Business Property & Asset Insurance

 - The location and security of your property

 - Whether your assets are together or spread across several locations

 - Whether you want to insure assets which are static or in transit

 - The type and likelihood of the threats you want to insure against

-You can take asset insurance as part of our Small Business Advantage insurance, brought to you in partnership with Allianz.
-Combine it with a range of other types of business cover in a single policy.
+You can take Material Damage insurance as part of our Small Business Advantage insurance, brought to you in partnership with Allianz.
+You may combine it with a range of other types of business cover in a single policy.